Maximilian-Noethe/m413_ap23a_FNAP/01_documentation/i-nform/inform.md

 ## Sources of inspirement

 Initially, our inspiration stemmed from the horror game 'Five Nights At Freddy's,' where the objective is to survive five nights in a haunted restaurant overrun by malfunctioning robots.
 Drawing from our shared enthusiasm for the third-person shooter game 'Fortnite,' we aimed to blend elements from both games, adding a unique twist to our project.
 Consequently, we delved into researching how we could seamlessly integrate aspects of these two games with each other.

+## Goals

+For our project we had to set goals in order to get more structure into our ambitions and the project as a whole.
+In this sense we decided on three smart goals that should give us kind of a vision for the project and where we can also look back to in the control part and asses part later on.

+Our #1 goal